-Forbidden Gambling practices are Overleveraging without a system, One-sided bets, Account rolling and Achieving the Profit Target in one trade (or in a few similar trades on the same instrument within one day).
+Forbidden Gambling practices are Overleveraging and Overexposure without a system, One-sided bets, Account rolling, Achieving the Profit Target in one trade (or in a few similar trades on the same instrument within one day) and Irresponsible trading on Fintokei accounts.

 Overleveraging without a system